 If you’re planning to buy water, beer, snacks, or lunch factor in those costs as well.
 Daniel and I packed our lunch and after seeing the sparse options at the park I strongly recommend this route as well.
 There’s a nice picnic area in the shade in the park that’s perfect for a lunch break.

-In total, on just our entrance and bus tickets, we spent $89 usd on our day trip to Plitvice Lakes from Zagreb.
+In total, on just our entrance and bus tickets, we spent $89 usd to visit Plitvice Lakes National Park from Zagreb

 When to Visit the Plitvice Lakes

 I strongly recommend avoiding a day trip to Plitvice Lakes in the high season.